thousandeyes/puppet-teagent/README.md

 # Puppet module: teagent

-This is a Puppet module for the ThousandEyes private agent.
+This is a Puppet module for the ThousandEyes Enterprise Agent.

 ## Usage
 Below are several use cases with different install options for the
-ThousandEyes private agent.
+ThousandEyes Enterprise Agent.

  * Default settings
  ```